bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

 Care should be taken not to use operations which have side effects (e.g. POST, PUT, DELETE) purely for testing whether Authentication is required.

-#### 4. Patron Authorisation *(added in 1.2.0)*
+#### 4. Patron Authorisation (Access Rights and Privileges) *(added in 1.2.0)*

 Authorisation requests are initiated with a GET request to /lcf/1.0/patrons/{id-value}/authorisations

-The response to a successful authorisations request is a list of zero or more [AUTHORISATION entities](LCF-Dataframeworks.md#E13).
+The response to a successful Authorisations request is a list of zero or more [AUTHORISATION entities](LCF-Dataframeworks.md#E13).

 Each AUTHORISATION entity within the list must state which authorisation is being granted.
-This is currently a controlled list - code list [AUT](LCF-CodeLists.md#AUT).
+There is currently a controlled list (code list [AUT](LCF-CodeLists.md#AUT)) of common authorisations which can be used in an [AUTHORISATION entities](LCF-Dataframeworks.md#E13), although an implementation may extend this with custom [AUTHORISATION entities](LCF-Dataframeworks.md#E13).

+Implementations SHOULD only provide a list of [AUTHORISATION entities](LCF-Dataframeworks.md#E13) after a successful Patron Authentication (see above).
+As such this operation MAY be used for Patron authentication purposes.

 ```
 GET /lcf/1.0/patrons/{id-value}/authorisations